Boosting Resources for Tracheostomy Care at Home (BREATHE)

 Time Frame: 6 months post-discharge

-Adapted version of Medical Complications Associated with Tracheostomy scale that includes 4 caregiver reported items assessing urgent medical visits, emergency room and readmissions for tracheostomy-related issues.
-Higher scores are worse.
+4-item modified Medical Complications Associated with Tracheostomy (MCAT) measure that includes 4 caregiver reported items to assess the total number of urgent medical visits, emergency room and readmissions for tracheostomy-related issues.
+Items are summed and scores start at 0 and there is no upper limit.
+Higher total numbers are worse.

 6 months post-discharge